-“You regret staying here, don’t you?”
+“You truly regret offering to stay here, don’t you?”
 Angel turned his face away and Buffy read the answer loud and clear.
 She cursed herself for not realizing earlier.
 “Why did you offer if this wasn’t what you wanted?
 And what about your ‘friends’ in LA?
 How do they feel about you leaving?”
 She asked, belatedly realizing it hadn’t occurred to her to ask when he first offered to stay.
 The rapid fire of questions stopped when Angel finally turned away to slump down into the nearest chair.

 “I didn’t think you’d take me up on it,” he baldly admitted.
 Buffy gaped, not expecting that.

 “Well, that was a dumbass thing to do.”
 Her expression stricken even as her tone reflected amazement at his stupidity .
 Angel flinched almost imperceptibly, the word ‘dumbass’ reminding him of the woman he’d left behind, but otherwise didn’t respond.

 After several minutes of silence, Buffy knelt at his feet and rested her hands on his hard thighs.
 “Talk to me, Angel,” she begged.
 “Things can’t go on like this.
 Right now, your being here feels just like another burden on top of everything else.”
 When he leaned away from her, mouth set in a thin line, she climbed to her feet wearily and turned towards the fire, reaching out suddenly cold hands to the flames in an attempt to chase away the chill.